Foundation Year (Year 0):

 Five GCSE passes including English Language and Mathematics* at grade C or above (grade 4 or above for applicants holding newly reformed GCSEs in England), plus 96 points from at least 3 A levels (or equivalent).
 Typical offers may include:

-- 96 points from at least three A levels to include grades CC; Welsh Baccalaureate Advanced Diploma considered as the third subject
+- 96 points from at least three A levels to include grades CC; Welsh Baccalaureate – Advanced Skills Challenge Certificate considered as the third subject

 - QCF BTEC Extended Diploma Merit Merit Merit